DayriseA/OCP12_CRM_EpicEvents/README.md

 * *Adding a Event:*
 `eecrm add-event <contract_id> <event_name> [options]`
-The only real option is `--notes` / `txt` and it allows to add some notes to the event. (_All the needed info will be prompted but you can check the list of fields you can specify with `--help`_)
+The only real option is `--notes` / `-txt` and it allows to add some notes to the event. (_All the needed info will be prompted but you can check the list of fields you can specify with `--help`_)

 * *Updating a Event:*
 `eecrm update-event <event_id> [options]`
-Similar to `add-event` options, use `--help` to seel all fields available.
+Managers can assign the person from the support team with `--support_id` / `-sid` option.
 Flag `append` / `-ap` allows you to add some notes instead of replacing it.
+Otherwise similar to `add-event` options, use `--help` to see all fields available.

 * *Listing Events:*
 `eecrm list-events [options]`